 Since I’ve been using these keys for literally decades, I have strong muscle memory for certain actions.
 For instance, Delete is always my gun-reload key.
 It all works for me.
 I’ve tried a few times to get used to WASD, and whatever defaults the particular game has, but unlearning and relearning really slows me down.
 And for what?
 Since all games allow remapping your keyboard, there’s really no reason why I should have to change my habits.

 Currently I have two keyboards: one on the left for gaming, and one in the middle for normal usage (and typing in game chat).
-This became an option only relatively recently once computers allowed two keyboards.
+This became an option only relatively recently once computers came with enough ports for me to add a second keyboard.
 So I’m perfectly set up for my set up.
 No need or desire to change.
 It works, for me.

 Over the years, I’ve encountered a few other people who still use the arrow keys like I do.
 They are all like me in that we started gaming many years ago, and got used to the old-school way.
 Old Gamers unite!
 Stuck in our ways, and loving it.